 About Budapest Bath Museum

-The Budapest Bath Museum (Thermae Maiores) houses the ruins of the Roman baths complex of the military base that existed on this site from the first to the fourth centuries AD.
+The Budapest Bath Museum or Thermae Maiores in Budapest, Hungary, houses the ruins of a Roman baths complex within the military base that existed on this site from the 1st to the 4th centuries AD.

-It would have formed part of the Roman city of Aquincum, which served as the capital of the Roman province of Pannonia, later Lower Pannonia, and reached its peak around the second century AD with as many as 40,000 inhabitants.
+The base would have formed part of the Roman city of Aquincum, which served as the capital of the Roman province of Pannonia, reaching its peak around the 2nd century with as many as 40,000 inhabitants.